I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiaminidrv-drvgetdeviceerrorstr.md

 ## -remarks
 <p>To obtain an error string that describes a device-specific minidriver-generated error value, the WIA service calls the <b>IWiaMiniDrv::drvGetDeviceErrorStr</b> method.
 In response to this call, the minidriver should use <b>CoTaskMemAlloc</b> (described in the Microsoft Windows SDK documentation) to allocate memory that will contain a localized Unicode string corresponding to the error code passed to the minidriver.
 The WIA service (or an application) will free the memory.
 It is likely that an application will display the string, so it should be meaningful to an end user.
 The string should be loaded from a resource file, so that it can be localized into a variety of languages.</p>

-<p>To obtain an error string that describes a device-specific minidriver-generated error value, the WIA service calls the <b>IWiaMiniDrv::drvGetDeviceErrorStr</b> method.
-In response to this call, the minidriver should use <b>CoTaskMemAlloc</b> (described in the Microsoft Windows SDK documentation) to allocate memory that will contain a localized Unicode string corresponding to the error code passed to the minidriver.
-The WIA service (or an application) will free the memory.
-It is likely that an application will display the string, so it should be meaningful to an end user.
-The string should be loaded from a resource file, so that it can be localized into a variety of languages.</p>

 ## -requirements
 <table>
 <tr>